alessandroame/FitBit-WeatherNerd-Watchface/README.md

 ## Functions:

 - Follow mode to obtain forecast of the current position
-- Hourly precipitation/wind /ice alert on clock
+- Hourly precipitation,wind, ice alert on clock
-- Connection with lost alert with snooze function
+- Connection lost alert with snooze function

 Refs: